 Glucosamine and chondroitin regulate the levels of at least 31 different proteins in cartilage cells which are involved in cartilage health, antioxidant stress responses, and the synthesis of new proteins such as collagen.
 Glucosamine and chondroitin act as biological signals to switch on the repair of damaged joint tissues, and suppress the inflammation and breakdown of cartilage that is a feature of osteoarthritis.

 As you get older, your cartilage cells secrete less and less glucosamine and chondroitin.
 As a result, cartilage becomes more brittle and prone to the degenerative changes seen in ageing joints.

 How effective are glucosamine and chondroitin supplements for knee pain?

 Prevention: Taking glucosamine supplements (at doses of 1.5g to 3g daily) can preserve joint health by reducing cartilage breakdown, and maintaining the production of collagen in athletes involved in various sports, including soccer and bicycle racing.

 Sports injuries: Research involving 106 athletes with an acute knee injury found that taking glucosamine (1500 mg daily), significantly improve knee bending (flexion and extension) compared with placebo.
 These improvements in mobility took 28 days to develop, as it takes time for damaged tissues to use these building blocks, and for them to enhance repair processes, so don’t expect immediate results.

-Osteoarthritis: Data from 54 studies, involving 16,427 people with knee pain due to osteoarthritis, found that glucosamine plus chondroitin was more effective than placebo in pain relief and improving joint function.
-Both glucosamine and chondroitin also reduced joint space narrowing, as seen on X-rays, to indicate that the progression of the osteoarthritis was significantly slowed.
+Osteoarthritis: Data from 54 studies, involving 16,427 people with knee pain due to osteoarthritis, found that glucosamine and chondroitin were more effective than placebo in pain relief and improving joint function.
+Both glucosamine and chondroitin reduced joint space narrowing, as seen on X-rays, to indicate that the progression of osteoarthritis was significantly slowed.

 Collagen Supplements for knee pain